ajjahjacob-hub/ajjahsite/README/README.txt

 About page:
 The content (images and text) between "Anna Maria Kotua" and "Approach & Values" has an inconsistent amount of side margins.
 Remove/reduce to align with other content.
-Appeary to be margin attached to the <figure> element Ideally a clearer picture of Anna Maria could be used for this page.
-Change "KOTUA" to "Kotua"?
+Appeary to be margin attached to the <figure> element Ideally a clearer picture of Anna Maria could be used for this page Change "KOTUA" to "Kotua"?

 Contact page: